fieldtrip/website/tutorial/source/headmodel_meg.md

     cd <path_to_fieldtrip>
     ft_defaults

-Then, you can read in the mri data.
+Then, you can read in the anatomical MRI.

     mri = ft_read_mri('Subject01.mri');